PSCLab-ASU/OpenICS/README.md

 # Section 4: License
 The license of this toolbox is [here](LICENSE).

-Please cite our paper published on Software Impact as well as our technical report if you use OpenICS in your work
+Please cite our paper published on Software Impacts as well as our technical report if you use OpenICS in your work

 ```
 @article{ZHAO2021100081,